DangTranQL/cps_project/README.md

 After scanning all QR codes, open a new terminal and run `rosrun map_server map_saver -f ~/CPS_ws/src/QR_Camera_Dist/maps/map_name` to save the map.
 Then terminate the launch of phase one.
 Open `data.csv` to ensure that all QR codes are saved, there will be some duplicates in the file, but we will remove them in phase two.

 ## Phase Two
-In phase two, the user will block whatever QR codes that
+In phase two, we will block whatever QR codes that we want